InserirAquiNome/crypto/crypto_cat.md

 Sleepy kitty
 Purr purr purr
 ```
 Putting both images side by side I can see any difference between them.
-The original one is on the left and the with the secret is on the right.
+The original one is on the left and the one with the secret is on the right.

 ![alt text](https://github.com/InserirAquiNome/crypto/blob/master/static/image/cat_orig_steg.jpg "Logo Title Text 1")